grame-cncm/faustdoc/src/tutorials/box-api.md

 #### Accessing the box stage

-A new intermediate public entry point has been created in the *Semantic Phase*, after the *Evaluation, lambda-calculus* step to allow the creation of a box expression, then beneficiate of all remaining parts of the compilation chain.
-The [box API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-box.h) (or the [C box API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-box-c.h) version) allows to programmatically create the box expression, then compile it to create a ready-to-use DSP as a C++ class, or LLVM, Interpreter or WebAssembly factories, to be used with all existing architecture files.
-Several optimizations done at the signal stage will be demonstrated looking at the generated C++ code.
+A new intermediate public entry point has been created in the *Semantic Phase*, after the *Evaluation, lambda-calculus* step to allow the creation of a box expression, then benefit from all remaining parts of the compilation chain.
+The [box API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-box.h) (or the [C box API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-box-c.h) version) allows developers to programmatically create the box expression and then compile it to create a ready-to-use DSP as a C++ class, or LLVM, Interpreter, or WebAssembly factories, to be used with all existing architecture files.
+Several optimizations done at the signal stage will be demonstrated by looking at the generated C++ code.

-Note that the [signal API](../tutorials/signal-api.md) allows to access another stage in the compilation stage.
+Note that the [signal API](../tutorials/signal-api.md) allows access to another stage in the compilation chain.

 ## Compiling box expressions